-For WTIP, this is Fred Smith, at Wildersmith, where every border country day is great, and some are even better!
+For WTIP, this is Fred Smith, on the Trail at Wildersmith, where every day is great, with the splendors of nature right outside our doors.